oaklandfinishup/oaklandfinishup.com/_mentors/tumikia.md

 link: twkwebandprintdesign.com
 help:
   - Establish your online presence
-  - Determine an identify for your website
+  - Build a look-and-feel for your website
   - Teach you to manage your online presence
 social:
   - name: twitter